 PRA uses its publications to smear the center-right by falsely implying ideological connections and interrelated motivations between mainstream figures, white nationalists, and white supremacists.
 PRA has published writing contending that the base support for then-President Donald Trump “is filled with white nationalists, Christian nationalists, libertarian opportunists, and laissez-faire deregulators” and held that anti-critical race theory rhetoric has mobilized the “Christian right, white nationalists, and the wider MAGA coalition.”
 Other RPA publications have claimed the Republican Party has stoked racism and xenophobia for decades.

 PRA’s quarterly journal, The Public Eye, is its most prominent work product, containing multiple long-form reports per issue authored by PRA staff and outside contributors.
-PRA also produces research reports and somewhat frequent blog posts.
+PRA also produces research reports and blog posts.
 Outside contributors and staff are regularly cited by left-wing media outlets.

 A quarterly journal—The Public Eye—is PRA’s defining work product.
 It began as a print journal in the late 1970s, moving under the PRA umbrella in 1992.
 The Public Eye is now available online as well as print, and reported 1,400 print subscribers as of 2004.
 Each issue contains several long-form reports representing the most in-depth work PRA produces.
 Journal content is provided by PRA staff and outside authors (who are often higher education instructors) with extensive footnoting provided for research work.